You just booked your first wedding.

 The aperture dictates what part(s) of a photo are in focus.
 If you want to show the grandeur of a ballroom, make sure you’re putting everything in the scene in focus.
 In that case, you’d use an aperture of f/8 or even f/16.

-When taking photos of people and details, you can opt for high apertures to create depth by blurring out the background.
+When you’re taking photos of people and details, you can opt for high apertures to create depth by blurring out the background.
 In that case, try an aperture of f/2/8 or f/4.

 On the other hand, lower apertures isolate the subject, making it the whole focus of an image.
 This is why it’s best to use apertures between f/1.8 to f/2.8 for bridal portraits.
 In this way, you can bring in more light while reducing unwanted distractions.